Leo Linbeck III

 Leo Linbeck III is an American businessman who is involved in a variety of political and education reform efforts.
-He serves as president and chief executive officer of Aquinas Companies, LLC and as executive chairman of the Linbeck Group.
+He serves as president and chief executive officer of Aquinas Companies, LLC and as executive chairman of the Linbeck Group, a company started by his grandfather Leo Linbeck Sr.

 Education

 At the University of Notre Dame, Linbeck received a Bachelor of Arts from the Program of Liberal Studies and a Bachelor of Science in civil engineering.
 He went on to receive a Master of Science in structural engineering from the University of Texas at Austin, and a Master of Business Administration from the Stanford Graduate School of Business.
 At Stanford, Linbeck was also founder of the Global Management Program.

 Career

 Business

 Early in his career, Linbeck was co-founder of the Jafy Corporation, a software development firm.
 He also worked for Nishimatsu Kensetsu Kaisha in Tokyo and Osaka.

 Linbeck serves as CEO of Aquinas Companies, LLC.
 Aquinas Companies has three principal business lines: construction management (Linbeck Group), real estate development (Essex Commercial Properties), and early stage biotechnology development Fannin Innovation Studio (formerly AlphaDev).
 The Greater Houston Community Foundation owns 30% of Aquinas Companies, LLC.

 Linbeck was a founder of the Collaborative Process Institute and the Lean Construction Institute.
 Linbeck is also the founder of Fannin Innovation Studio, a venture capital operating company, or VCOC, in Houston, Texas.